Condover Hall: Later years

 Owned by the Owen family until 1863, the house then passed to the Cholmondeley family, and novelist Mary Cholmondeley (1859–1925) lived in the hall for a few months in 1896 before moving to London.
 Her uncle, Reginald Cholmondeley (1826–1896), owned the house when it was visited by the American writer Mark Twain (1835–1910) in 1873 and 1879.
-The house and estate was sold by the family in 1897 to Edward Brocklehurst Fielden, who later sold it in 1926.
+The house and estate was sold by the family in 1897 to Edward Brocklehurst Fielden, who sold it on in 1926.

 According to a local legend – noted to be "utterly at variance with facts", not least in being unsupported by the history of ownership of the house, which indicates it was granted by King Henry VIII to a Sir Henry Knyvett who lived there only briefly before selling it on – no heir to Condover Hall will prosper since the hall was cursed from the gallows by a butler falsely accused of murder; he had been condemned by the lies of the son of Knyvett, lord of the manor, who stabbed his father to death.
 Knyvett's bloody handprint on a wall allegedly defied all attempts to wash it away.

 In 1930 a Great Western Railway Hall Class 4900 steam locomotive, No. 4915 with a 4-6-0 configuration, was named Condover Hall, remaining in regular service until 1965.
 In the 1980s Hornby toys issued an electric toy replica of the engine.
 The train used in the Harry Potter films as the Hogwarts Express is an identical Hall class locomotive.
 On 21 August 1994, Rail Express Systems liveried Class 47/7, No. 47784 was named Condover Hall at the Crewe Basford Hall Yard open day.

 Second World War

-Between August 1942 and June 1945 the hall was commandeered by the War Office and pressed into service as the officers' mess for nearby RAF Condover.
+Between August 1942 and June 1945 the hall was commandeered by the War Office and used as the officers' mess for nearby RAF Condover.